Portrait of Erasmus (Dürer)

 Portrait of Erasmus is a late period 1526 copper engraving by the German artist Albrecht Dürer.
 The portrait was commissioned by the Dutch Renaissance humanist Desiderius Erasmus of Rotterdam (c.1466-69 – 1536) when the two men met in the Netherlands between 1520 and 1521.
-Erasmus was then at the height of his renown, and required representations of himself to accompany his writings.
-It was not completed until some six years later, but proceeds a number of preparatory sketches made at that time.
+Erasmus was then at the height of his fame and required representations of himself to accompany his writings.
+It was not completed until some six years later, but proceeds a number of preparatory sketches.

 It is not a close representation of Erasmus' physical characteristics, for which has sometimes been criticised, including by Erasmus himself, and by Martin Luther, with whom Erasmus had a prolonged and thorny relationship.
 It is today viewed by art historians as a pioneering capture of his moral integrity, intellectualism and scholarship, and is one of the most popular and recognisable portraits of the sitter.

 Commission

 Erasmus was a renowned humanist scholar and theologian.
-He respected Dürer's stature, and seemingly greatly admired his work, but more his graphic woodcuts and drawings than his paintings.
+He respected Dürer's stature and seemingly admired his work, but more his graphic woodcuts and drawings than his paintings.
 On January 8, 1525, Erasmus wrote, "I wish I could also be portrayed by Dürer.
 Why not by such an artist?
 But how could it be accomplished?
 He began my portrait in charcoal at Brussels, but he has probably put it aside long ago.
 If he could do it from my medal or from memory, let him do what he has done for you, that is, add some fat".
-In 1528, after the portrait was complete he wrote, "is it not more wonderful to accomplish without the blandishment of colors what Apelles accomplished with their aid?"
-The implication being that Dürer could achieve more with bare black lines than other 16th century artists -including Dürer himself- with expansive colours.
+In 1528, after the portrait was complete, he wrote, "is it not more wonderful to accomplish without the blandishment of colours what Apelles accomplished with their aid?"
+The implication is that Dürer could achieve more with bare black lines than other 16th-century artists -including Dürer himself- with expansive colours.

 They met at least three times, during Dürer's 1520-21 visit to the Netherlands.
 Erasmus commissioned a portrait, as he required a large number of portraits of himself to send to his correspondents and admirers throughout Europe.
 As recorded in his dairies, Dürer sketched Erasmus a number of times in charcoal during these encounters, but it was six years before he completed the engraving.

 Description

-Erasmus is shown in half-length, serious minded, standing and writing in his study.
-Before him are a number of books, intended to indicate his scholarship.
+Erasmus is shown in half-length, serious-minded, standing and writing in his study.
+Before him are a number of books intended to indicate his scholarship.
 The books serve a deeper purpose, indicating that both men made their names as a result of developments in printing.

 The lilies in a vase probably refer to the purity and incorruptibility of his mind and intentions.

-The Latin and Greek script behind him is framed on the wall as if a picture, and reads "This image of Erasmus of Rotterdam was drawn from life by Albrecht Dürer.
+The Latin and Greek script behind him is framed on the wall as if a picture, and reads, "This image of Erasmus of Rotterdam was drawn from life by Albrecht Dürer.
 The better portrait will his writings show.
 1526.
 AD".